Product Information

 Store Canopy and Accessories

-Finally, place the folded canopy, side walls, and other accessories into their bags.
+Finally, place the folded canopy, side walls, and other tent accessories into their bags.
 Keeping everything organized prevents items from getting lost or damaged.
 If your tent has separate bags for the steel frame and fabric, use them as intended to avoid unnecessary wear.

 Review for Damage